tanjary21/Flash_FFMPEG/README.md

 # Flash FFMPEG
-## Quick-Access FFMPEG operations directly in Context Menu
+## Quick-Access FFMPEG operations directly in Ubuntu Desktop GUI Context Menu

 A convenient, user-friendly command set to run ffmpeg commands from the Desktop GUI.